Price is a major factor to consider when you’re in the market for a refractor telescope.

 - Eyepieces Included: 20 mm, 10 mm

-Our Verdict: Refractors are one of the most revered optical designs in the telescope industry, but they’re a lot more expensive than other designs.
+My Verdict: Refractors are one of the most revered optical designs in the telescope industry, but they’re a lot more expensive than other designs.
 The same can be said about EQ mounts.
-Well, the AstroMaster 90EQ combines a refractor telescope with a manual EQ mount in an inexpensive package ready for lunar and planetary observation for amateur and aspiring astronomers.
+Well, in my opinion the AstroMaster 90EQ combines a refractor telescope with a manual EQ mount in an inexpensive package ready for lunar and planetary observation for amateur and aspiring astronomers.

 Who is the Celestron AstroMaster 90EQ Best Suited to?

 The AstroMaster 90EQ is an entry-level telescope designed for beginners.
 It checks a few things off the list for a beginner looking for specific features.
 These include refractor design, EQ mount, and included accessories.